vsmalladi/somatic_dna_wdl/README_pipeline.md

 run Conpair ([4](#4)), a tool developed at NYGC to check the genetic concordance between the normal and the tumor sample and to estimate any inter-individual contamination in the samples.

+<a name="variant_calling"></a>

+### Somatic variant calling pipeline
+3.1.
+Variant detection
+The tumor and normal bam files are processed through NYGC’s variant calling pipeline which consists of MuTect2 (GATK v4.0.5.1) ([5](#5))), Strelka2 (v2.9.3) (6) and Lancet (v1.0.7) (7)] for calling Single Nucleotide Variants (SNVs) and short Insertion-or-Deletion (Indels), SvABA (v0.2.1) (8) for calling Indels and Structural variants (SVs), Manta (v1.4.0) (9) and Lumpy (v0.2.13) (10) for calling SVs and BIC-Seq2 (v0.2.6) (11) for calling Copy-number variants (CNVs).
+Manta also outputs a candidate set of Indels which is provided as input to Strelka2 (following the developers recommendation, as it improves Strelka2’s sensitivity for calling indels >20nt).
+Due to its computing requirements, in this pipeline Lancet is only run on the exonic part of the genome.
+It is also run on the +/- 250nt regions around non-exonic variants that are called by only one of the other callers, to add confidence to such variants.
+Small SVs called by Manta are also used to add confidence to the indel calls.

 <a name="references"></a>

 ### References